 Sometimes things are difficult.
-Your legs are tired and you still have to stay on your feet another hour at work.
+Your legs are tired, and you still have to stay on your feet for another hour at work.
 You love a child who’s finding her independence through emotional distance from you.
 A long-term relationship could be losing its spark.
 It’s finals week in college.
-You’re trying to start a business and it’s struggling.
+You’re trying to start a business, and it’s struggling.
 You’ve got a chronic health problem or a disability.
 Sometimes people don’t appreciate your work.
 You’re being discriminated against or otherwise treated unjustly.
 The body ages, sags, and grows weary.

-Plus there are all the little hassles of everyday life.
+Plus, there are all the little hassles of everyday life.
 You’re in an airport and can’t get Wi-Fi (the injustice!).
-You’re at home looking for the ice cream and someone ate the last of it.
+You’re at home looking for the ice cream, and someone ate the last of it.
 You’re talking to your partner and realize he or she isn’t really paying attention.

 Obviously, not all difficulties are equally . . . difficult.
 And to observe that life contains unavoidable difficulty is not to minimize its impacts or to suggest that we should give up trying to make life better.
 But people – me included – add a lot of unnecessary frustration, anxiety, and self-criticism by resisting difficulty – often with an underlying attitude of “it shouldn’t be this way.”